mariaclaudia/open-government-reference-data/README.md

 Where we are?

-An attempt at tracking states of the art(s) and recent developments on open reference data from the public sector. *Feel free to correct!*
+An attempt at tracking states of the art(s) and recent developments on open reference data from the public sector. *Feel free to contribute!*

 ## Providers